 Solvvy, MonkeyLearn, Freshdesk, etc., are some of the AI-based tools for customer support.
 Gartner predicts that more than 15 percent of customer service interactions will be fully powered by AI by 2021.

 Content creation using AI is still in its infancy.
-There are programs like GPT-3, GROVER, MarketMuse First Draft, and XLNET that are known to create content from the AI alone.
+There are programs like GPT-3, GROVER, MarketMuse, and XLNET that are known to create content from the AI alone.
 But these programs haven’t been able to produce exceptional pieces of content.
 OkWrite, a tool that creates AI-content tells in its blog that while it can produce content, it cannot generate an emotive feel.

 They also add that it will be easily discernible to the average reader whether a piece of content is written by an AI or human.
 As of now, AI cannot replace original content, but it is a great help as it assists with the direction required for a blog post, initial content research or even the strategy for content marketing.

 The Washington Post used AI to develop a writer named Heliograf, which used multi-sentence updates based on different data sources during the 2016 Rio Olympics.
 It was able to write around 850 stories depending on user requests.
 These were stories to attract pageviews, not longform content with an in-depth analysis though.

 AI powers the purchase and sale of advertising in real-time which digital advertising platforms use.
 From advertising on platforms like Facebook, Instagram, Snapchat, Reddit, to third-party networks, including programmatic exchanges, AI is a blessing for advertisers.

 The performance of your ad and the effectiveness of your budget is decided by the data points that the AI systems use.
 For example, terms like ad frequency and relevance score are data sets that Facebook uses to dictate how much you should pay and how these ads are displayed.